MAAP-Project/gedi-subsetter/docs/MAAP_USAGE.md

   `profile.html`.
 The profiling output file will appear in the same directory as the algorithm output file.

+  Starting with `--reduced-profile` produces a relatively brief report that may aid in more quickly identifying hotspots than a fully profile would.
+However, to produce a full profile where you want to use all of Scalene's default values, you must supply _some_ value for this input, so the simplest valid Scalene option is `--on`.
+Otherwise, as mentioned above, when no value is supplied for this input, Scalene will not be used at all.

   _New in version 0.7.0_

 ### Specifying an AOI